 A bridge (fixed partial denture) is a device which fills the gap where teeth are absent.
 Fixed bridges are bonded into place and can only be removed by a dental professional.
 Fixed bridges offer more stability than their removable counterparts.

 Dental bonding is an alternative to teeth veneers and can be used as a restorative procedure for teeth that are chipped, cracked, discolored or misarranged.

 The bonding procedure can often be completed in a single office visit, and can improve the appearance of a tooth significantly.
 However, since the plastic resin used is not as strong as your natural tooth enamel, it is more likely to stain, chip or break than natural teeth.
 Bonding typically lasts three to five years before need of repair.

-Unlike veneers, crowns cover the entire tooth and is a required step after any root canal procedure.
+Unlike veneers, dental crowns cover the entire tooth and is a required step after any root canal procedure.
 Crowns can now be color matched to the shade of your other natural teeth!

 Inlays and Onlays

 Our inlays and onlays are made with CEREC® porcelain, all completed the same day.
 These pieces are adhesively cemented to the damaged area of the tooth.
 An inlay is used inside the cusp tips of the tooth.
 An onlay is a more substantial reconstruction, similar to the inlay but extending out over one or more of the cusps of the tooth.